VanessaDiBella/VanessaDiBella/README.md

 ## Thanks for stopping by!

-First of all, let me introduce myself.
-I’m an Italian interior/visual designer and junior web developer with a passion for 3D modeling and art.
-I recently completed a *Web Development* bootcamp with **neue fische** and am currently open to job opportunities!
+First of all, I'd like to introduce myself.
+I’m an Italian interior/visual designer and junior web developer passionate about 3D modeling and art.
+I recently completed a Web Development Bootcamp with Neue Fische and am currently open to job opportunities!

 ### Software I have experience with:
 - Adobe Photoshop